 Yolei shook her head vigorously, remembering the terrible visions Jachomon had pumped into her head.
-"No, don't!" she objected.
-"It's too strong!"
+"No, don't!" she said, "it's too strong!"

 TK swallowed.
 Kokytomon had been too powerful for them in the Dark World… but there were more of them now, and Patamon was right; if that thing was about to bring more Deadmon into their city, they had to try.
 "Everyone!
 We're going after it!" he urged all of his friends.

 "C'mon, Davith!"
 Veemon said.
 "Let's get this guy!"

 "Got it!"
 Davis said, yanking out his reclaimed D3 as the others produced theirs.

 The flying partners were the first to appear.
 Veemon, Biyomon and Tentomon Digivolved into their champion forms, and Patamon and Gatomon Armor Digivolved to Pegasusmon and Nefertimon.
 "Hurry, before he gets too far away!"
 Kabuterimon barked, and they took off after the pestilence-spewing monster.

 Poromon, surprisingly, remained Poromon.
 "Yolei!" he yelped, "we have to help, don't we?!"